 - Options can be brought up or down the list.

 - Separators can be added to a group or ungroup the utilities.

 I found this tool extremely helpful, a perfect utility, and the level of customization it has is incredible.
-The only drawback I felt is, the menu enlarges a lot if you don’t choose the options according to your requirement and disable the ones you don’t need.
-As it is just an addition to access your preexisting applications quickly and easily, talking about its behavior on resources doesn’t make any sense.
-Once loaded at the startup, it wouldn’t require any additional resources later.
+The only drawback is that the menu enlarges a lot if you don’t choose the options according to your requirement and disable the ones you don’t need.
+As it is just an addition to accessing your preexisting applications quickly and easily, talking about its behavior on resources doesn’t make sense.
+Once loaded at the startup, it wouldn’t require additional resources later.